 Overcoming the learning curve is simple and quick.
 This is exactly how tents are designed: foolproof and fast.
 Finding a tent campsite is usually easy except in specific situations.
 Mastering the art of setup and site selection, however, may take time.

 Tents are dead simple to keep comfortable.
-They keep bugs out and rain off of you (provided you purchase a decent tent).
-Tents may, however, struggle with condensation issues.
+They keep bugs out and rain off (provided you purchase a decent one).
+They may, however, struggle with condensation issues.
 Most tents have ample flat space and room to stretch and move around.

-Tents are almost always very well designed to protect from wind, rain, and even driving rain.
+Well designed to protect from wind, rain, and even driving rain.
 Usually, rainflys come down plenty far enough to keep out even the worst weather.
-Tents also protect you from convective heat loss – or heat lost to air moving under you.
+Tents protect you from convective heat loss – or heat lost to air moving under you.
 However, you must use a sleeping pad to prevent conductive heat loss to the cold of the ground.

 Are practically endless.
 Tents have been well-loved for years and every manufacturer produces variations with different features.
 If you can think of it, chances are very good that it’s available.